What Types Of Uterine Fibroids Are There?

 Uterine Fibroid Embolization Quiz

 Find out if you’re a candidate for uterine fibroid embolization, a aminimally invasive procedure to treat fibroid tumors of the uterus.
-Answer a few quetions, get your results, and get in touch with Zenith Health for your consultation!
+Answer a few quetions, get your results, and get in touch with Zenith Vascular & Fibroid Center for your consultation!